UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 AUDIO:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of SFC Collection Names.
+•	Collection: Dropdown list of collection names.
+Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A 6-digit number assigned to an item or group of materials at accession by the curator.
+•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard audio, video, and film formats.
+•	Format: Dropdown list of standard audio formats.
 •	Size: Size of audio reel or disc measured in inches.

 FILM:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of SFC Collection Names.
+•	Collection: Dropdown list of collection names.
+Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A 6-digit number assigned to an item or group of materials at accession by the curator.
+•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard audio, video, and film formats.
+•	Format: Dropdown list of standard film formats.

 VIDEO:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of SFC Collection Names.
+•	Collection: Dropdown list of collection names.
+Contact the Audiovisual Conservator to add new collection names to the list.
-•	Accession Number: A 6-digit number assigned to an item or group of materials at accession by the curator.
+•	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard audio, video, and film formats.
+•	Format: Dropdown list of standard video formats.

 ### Suggested fields

-Suggested Fields are not required, but contain super useful metadata worth gathering when possible.
+Suggested fields are not required, but contain super useful metadata worth gathering when possible.
 Suggested fields are listed below by record type.

 AUDIO:
 •	Container Note: Transcription of titles, notes, or memos (such as song titles and performer names) found on or with the item.
 •	Legacy ID: Any number formerly associated with an AV item in this field.
 •	Reel/Tape Number: Extent, or tape number, of recording.
 (EX: 1/3 ; 2/3 ; 3/3)
 •	Recording Location: Location, or place, of recording.
-•	Access Restrictions: Streaming access restriction determined by curatorial unit.
+•	Access Restrictions: Streaming access restriction determined by curatorial unit.[^1](#endnotes)
 •	Item Year: Catch-all date field that excludes singular full (YYYY-MM-DD) dates.
 •	Item Date: Singular date field formatted as YYYY-MM-DD.
 •	Base: Material that the audio or film item is made of.